bentoml/BentoML/docs/source/guides/grpc.rst

       :bdg-info:`Requirements:` Make sure follow the `instructions <https://grpc.io/docs/languages/cpp/quickstart/#install-grpc>`_ to install gRPC and Protobuf locally.

-      In the C++ world, there are various of different build tools.
-Feel free to use the one you are familiar with.
-In this example, we will use `bazel <https://bazel.build/>`_ to build and run the client.

       We will create our C++ client in the directory ``~/workspace/iris_cc_client/``:

       .. code-block:: bash